psrugh/diy-onic-converter/INTERVIEW.md

 ### Bionic Plus (Above and Beyond)

+- Please make sure the basic requirements above are working before attempting these bonus features
 - The function works when dynamically added to real-world websites (copy-paste into console, invoke function with selector, see results on the current website)[^2]
   - _README.md_ states that this is possible and provides accurate instructions for doing so in addition to a list of sites it was tested on
 - The function includes one or more additional capabilities that goes beyond the basic bionic reading conversion.
 Including, but not limited to: